-Construct the kitchen/barbecue set-up using materials that echo the exterior of the house, so that the prep area recedes into the background and the dining spot can take centre stage.
+Construct the kitchen/barbecue set-up using materials that echo the exterior of the house, so that the prep area recedes into the background and the dining spot can take center stage.

-For a more flexible alternative to a traditional built-in outdoor kitchen, consider a movable design – this flexible approach to garden zoning is particularly useful in a small garden where space may be needed for other activities at other times.
+For a more flexible alternative to a traditional built-in outdoor kitchen design, consider a movable option.
+This flexible approach to garden zoning is particularly useful in a small garden where space may be needed for other activities at other times.

 ‘Mobile units provide flexibility outside to cook and entertain in the best spots in the garden throughout the seasons,’ says Simon Hawkins, managing director of The Outdoor Kitchen Collective.
 ‘They can also be moved freely from indoors to outside; and you can take them with you when you move house, too.’

 Choose a couple of freestanding units so that you can set up your own configuration and create a temporary kitchen zone whenever it is needed.

 5. Use different levels to zone your garden

 When thinking about how to landscape a backyard, consider incorporating zones right from the start.
 One way to achieve this is to build in different levels, with terraces that step down into one another, creating individual garden pockets.